GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/faq/can-I-do-a-deep-link-for-a-widget-to-appear.md

-## can I do a deep link for a widget to appear?
+## Can I do a deep link for a widget to appear?

-yes, you can use a deep link in your rules tab.
+Yes, you can use a deep link in your rules tab.